Operation Pedestal: Night, 12/13 August

 Between 03:15 and 04:30 about 15 nmi off Kelibia, the torpedo boats hit and sank Wairangi, Almeria Lykes (US), Santa Elisa (US) and Glenorchy, as they took a short cut to catch up with the convoy.
 Rochester Castle was torpedoed but escaped at 13 kn and caught up with the main body by 05:30, by when Charybdis, Eskimo and Somali had arrived, increasing the escort to two cruisers and seven destroyers around Rochester Castle, Waimarama and Melbourne Star.
-Ohio and its destroyer were slowly closing the distance and further back were Port Chalmers and two destroyers.
+Ohio and its destroyer were slowly closing the distance and farther back were Port Chalmers and two destroyers.
 Dorset was sailing independently and Brisbane Star lurked near the Tunisian coast, ready to make a run for Malta after dark.
 Dawn brought an end to the torpedo boat attacks and at 07:30, Burrough sent Eskimo and Somali back to help Manchester but they arrived too late, took on survivors who had not reached the shore and made for Gibraltar.